natecraddock/website/content/blog/a-more-consistent-language-zig.md

   fixing major problems in C, while staying small, consistent, and easy to fit the language inside my head.

-Now over half a year later I have spent quite a bit of time reading, writing, and studying the Zig programming language.
+Now over half a year later I have spent quite a bit of time with the Zig programming language.
 I find the language to be small and simple.
 Like Kevin, I am very enthusiastic about using Zig, and I found myself comfortable and productive early in the learning process.
-Many aspects of the language excite me, especially the capabilities of compile-time metaprogramming, but for this post I will focus on the areas of Zig that I find lead to a consistent developer experience.
+Many aspects of the language excite me, especially the capabilities of compile-time metaprogramming, but for this post I will focus on the areas of Zig that I find lead to a consistent experience.

-Because I have a lot of C experience, and Zig is a systems language, many of the examples I share will compare Zig to C.[^c]
+Because I am familiar with C, and Zig is also a systems language, many of the examples I share will compare Zig to C.[^c]

-[^c]: In this comparison I find it important to recognize that Zig is only 5 years old, while C is approaching 50 years.
+[^c]: In this comparison I find it important to recognize that Zig is only almost 6 years old, while C is approaching 50 years.
 In comparing the two languages I find it encouraging to see the progress made over the decades.
 It is very easy to view C negatively through the lens of the present.
-I hope we do not forget the historical significance of C, while also recognizing that mistakes were made and can be improved on in new languages.
+I hope we do not forget the historical significance of C, while also recognizing that
+      mistakes were made and can be improved on in new languages.

 ## Consistency In Types

-In many ways Zig has a very consistent type system.
-Although distinct from the behaviors of the language, I find that Zig's syntax for declaring types is very readable and consistent.
+I find that Zig's syntax for declaring types is very readable and consistent.
 To start simple, compare declaring an int between C and Zig.

 {{< code lang="c" header="c" >}}
 int value = 0;